Nelson "Jack" Edwards

 Nelson Jack Edwards and the UAW Foundry Conferences were synonymous since its founding in the City of Milwaukee, Wisconsin in the year of 1948.

 It was under the affirmative leadership of Nelson Jack Edwards that the Foundry Conference which gave birth to new concepts with the collective bargaining programs, personal paid time off, the special Foundry pension program of 25 and out, on-the-job medical examinations for family and forge workers at no cost to the worker, and the federal law of pension reinsurances of private pension programs all on the initiative of Nelson Jack Edwards and his pursuit for its enactment by Congress.

-Freedom Road remained his personal goal for all mankind; the right to live, learn, work, and play in accordance to the quality of the man and not the color of his skin, his religion, ethnic background, or sex.
-We can well remember the clarion call of Nelson Jack Edwards on the much needed changes in collective bargaining agreements and within our society as a whole.
-With his own special conveyance, and only as Nelson Jack Edwards could, delivered in that compassionate voice:

-"The Foundry Conference has been a pacesetter on many occasions.
+Edwards once said, "The Foundry Conference has been a pacesetter on many occasions.
 By its efforts on the collective bargaining front and in the legislative field, it has won many gains for foundry workers that have, in many cases, been extended to other workers in the Union," With great and warm feelings for his fellow man, he would plead.
 "Within this Great Society of ours rests an abundance and liberty for all.
 It demands an end to poverty and racial injustice—a place where every child can find knowledge to enrich his mind and to enlarge his talents...It is a place where man is more concerned with the quality of his goals than the quantity of his goods.
 But most of all the Great Society is not a safe harbor, a resting place, a final objective, a finished product—it is a challenge constantly renewed, beckoning us towards destiny where the meaning of lives matches the marvelous product of our labor."

 Nelson Jack Edwards, 57, the first black man to become a vice-president of the UAW and long-time civil rights champion, was killed by a gunman, November 2, 1974.
-Nelson Jack Edwards was silenced, but his achievements are monumental and continue for all to emulate and to build on.
-Those who were members of Local 600's General Council had the privilege of working with Edwards for the betterment of mankind.
 In the month of March 1975, a special memorial was held in honor of the late UAW Vice President and Foundry Department Director.
 As a tribute to the lasting memory of Nelson Jack Edwards, the International Union dedicated to him one of the buildings at the Walter and May Reuther UAW Family Education Center at Black Lake.